 West Virginia Unemployment Resources

-Unemployment Compensation Extension Federal Guidelines in West Virginia
+Learn About Requesting an Unemployment Benefits Extension in West Virginia

-Not everyone who qualifies for regular benefits qualifies for extended benefits.
-The weekly benefit amount of extended benefits is the same as the amount the recipient receives for regular unemployment compensation.
+The weekly benefit amount of extended benefits is usually the same as the amount the recipient receives for regular unemployment compensation.

-It is critical to note that you cannot just apply for extended benefits on any given day!
-An unemployment benefits extension can only apply for you when WV is experiencing very high rates of unemployment.
-It is only during these times that the state/federal government will activate these extended benefit programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.
+When WV is experiencing very high rates of unemployment, the state/federal government can activate these extended benefits programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.

-In general, if you consume all of your regular unemployment insurance benefits, you normally do not have to apply for an unemployment benefits extension because the system automatically applies for you, if you are eligible.
-If you approach the point where your benefits will run out, contact your employment counselor to see what you have to do to receive an unemployment extension.
+In general, if you consume all of your regular unemployment insurance benefits, you normally do not have to apply for an unemployment benefits extension because the system automatically applies for you if you are eligible.

-Another unemployment extension program is the Federal-State Extended Duration (FED-ED), also called Extended Benefits (EB).
 You can only qualify for EB unemployment benefits extension if you have exhausted all of your regular unemployment benefits.
-If you qualify for an EB unemployment extension, you will receive additional benefits in the amount of 20 weeks or 80 percent of the maximum benefit amount on the original unemployment claim, whichever amount is less.
+If you qualify for an EB unemployment extension, you can receive additional benefits in the amount of 20 weeks or 80 percent of the maximum benefit amount on the original unemployment claim, whichever amount is less.

-Remember, these programs are only available during high unemployment periods and applicant cannot apply or initiate unemployment benefits extension process.
-If an applicant is are eligible for an unemployment extension in WV, the government will notify him or her by mail.
+Remember, extensions are only available during high unemployment periods, and applicants cannot apply or initiate the unemployment benefits extension process until the government activates them.